Pathways to Housing Edmonton

 Inner City Healing through "Housing First" and Health Care

 The Pathways to Housing Program (Pathways or P2H) was added to BMHC's array of programs and services in 2009.
-Both the Government of Alberta and the City of Edmonton identified "Pathways to Housing" as a key strategy in their respective "10 Year Plan to End Homelessness, and BMHC with its expertise and successfull history of delivering Primary Health Care and Health Promotion programs for the last 30 years to the target population, was the logical choice to implement the program in Edmonton.
+Both the Government of Alberta and the City of Edmonton identified "Pathways to Housing" as a key strategy in their respective '10 Year Plan to End Homelessness', and BMHC with it's expertise and successful history of delivering Primary Health Care and Health Promotion programs for the last 30 years to the target population, was the logical choice to implement the program in Edmonton.
 Pathways to Housing specifically targets chronically homeless persons who are disabled by serious mental illness and addiction, made even more complex with a multitude of health and social issues.

 Based on a model developed and implemented in New York City by Dr. Sam Tsemberis, Pathways to Housing is now an internationally recognized "best evidence-informed practice" for its sustainable success in ending homelessness and supporting recovery with 85% housing retention standard.